smilack/purescript-gesso/docs/manual.md

   }
 ```

-`scale` is a constant scaling factor: the width of the view box divided by the width of the canvas.
+`scale` is a constant scaling factor: the amount that the view box has been scaled up or down to fit within the canvas.

 `canvas` and `drawing` are: